DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - Why is this such a big deal, major paradigm shift required
  - Why visio and other diagram tools don&#39;t scale
  - the fact that you can&#39;t control the diagram layout (in the same way you do in visio) is actually a major feature

-## Hugo

-[Hugo IO](https://gohugo.io) is a Static Website Generator (SWG) and represents a very interesting twist on the development stack of a website (another popular Static Website Generator is [Jekyll](https://jekyllrb.com/) )

-In addition to having a great environment to create content (and to maintain it), what hugo represents is a completely different paradigm shift on how to create and publish websites.

-Basically what SWG (Static Website Generators) do, is to pre-create all possible web pages during a build stage, and to place them all in a single folder that can be easily deployed to any server or service that is able to host static files (including AWS S3)

-In practice this means that you can have a website running from valina web pages, with no backend and no moving parts.
-Not only this is massively secure (no server-side code to hack), this has amazing performance implications (i.e. the site is super fast, when compared with dynamically generated sites).

-Ask yourself the question: &#34;Why do you need a database?&#34;

-It is amazing how in tons of cases a database is not actually needed (specialy when it is possible to pre-generate all pages programatically).

-Hugo is also a great case-study of how modern development techniques and technologies, create products/apis that are miles ahead of the competition (with killer features)

-I use Hugo a lot these days, in all sort of internal and external sites, and after using (and developing) all sorts of CMS (Content Management Systems), I have to say that it provides me a spectacular and highly-productive content creation/editing workflow.

-This book for example has a companion websites that is created using Hugo, and I&#39;ve created a number of extra pages that help to improve my productivity (for example search and print pages)